psas/launch-tower/ltc3/DESIGN_REVIEW_QUESTIONS.rst

    LTC.
 Or between the BB and 5V rail (when BB is down, 12V and 19V rails are inhibited).

+   A: There should be a manual power switch, but it should go between the power system and the rest of the system (shore power connection, ignition, BBB).
+There's not really a reason to manually disconnect the rails or the battery pack.
+That said, the batteries do need to be connectorized so we can take them out for long term storage purposes.

 Battery Protection
 ==================